Spycemyster/spycemyster-website-backup/projects/spycelibrary.md

     -   Gets the draw rectangle based on the texture sprite's properties and the given position

 # Physics System
+## PhysicsManager
+This object handles all the physics interactions between various objects currently in the game world.

+### Fields
+-   List\<PhysicsBody\> bodies
+    -   The list of bodies to be updated
+-   Vector2 GravityDirection
+    -   The direction of gravity

+##  Member Methods
+-   void Update(float)
+    -   Updates each physics body
+-   void AddBody(PhysicsBody body)
+    -   Registers a physics body with the engine.
+Adds it to a list of bodies that are updated
+-   void DeleteBody(PhysicsBody body)
+    -   Unregisters a physics body with the engine.

+### Member Methods
 ## Collider
 The abstract collider object represents a system of checking for collision among different objects
 ### Fields